mbryant0/spotify-playlist/README.md

 ## Upcoming Features

-### MVP

-[ ] Add alerts to let user know their playlist has successfully been created (with hyperlinked URL that they can click on to see it in Spotify), or when there are errors with their input / the server

-[ ] Add information on how to host the application locally (npm install, npm start, etc) to README

-[ ] Remove miscellaneous files, console.logs, and boilerplate...

-### Stretch Goals

-[ ] Add the green color to list of Bootstrap theme colors for reusability
+[ ] Add the green color to list of Bootstrap theme colors for reusability [ ] Receive code review [ ] Create a demo vido